Maritime transport: Innovation and development

-Over 70% of all Sea transport patents come from Asia, led by China (36%), the South Korea (25%) and Japan (9%).
+Over 70% of all Sea transport patents come from Asia, led by China (36%), South Korea (25%) and Japan (9%).
 China's growth has been on an upward trajectory since 2016, whereas the increase from the South Korea started earlier in 2010 but since 2012 annual filings from Korean inventors have remained relatively stable.
 Denmark is the most dynamic European nation, followed by Finland, and France, although absolute patent numbers remain relatively small.
 Only 14% of patents are from Europe and 11% from North America.
-Top patents owners are companies or universities, such as Harbin Engineering University, Mitsubishi Heavy Industries, Wuhan University of Technology, Gaztransport & Technigaz, Dalian Maritime University, or Dalian Maritime University.
+Top patents owners are companies or universities, such as Harbin Engineering University, Mitsubishi Heavy Industries, Wuhan University of Technology, Gaztransport & Technigaz, or Dalian Maritime University.